Causes and risk factors of vaginal cancer

 Like other cancers, vaginal cancer is not infectious.
 You cannot catch it or pass it on to other people.

-If you have had cervical cancer or pre-cancerous changes in the cervix (CIN) at least 5 years ago you may have an increased risk of developing vaginal cancer.
+People who have had cervical cancer or pre-cancerous changes in the cervix (CIN) have an increased risk of developing vaginal cancer.
 This is likely to be related to HPV, which is the main cause of cervical cancer and CIN.
+This risk may be higher in people who smoke.
 But most people who have had cervical cancer or CIN will never develop vaginal cancer.

 Below is a sample of the sources used in our vaginal cancer information.
 If you would like more information about the sources we use, please contact us at email@example.com